karunakarrao/DevOps/Docker/Docker-notes.md

 Note: Keep in mind, though, that in order for the automatic DNS resolution to work you must assign custom names to the containers.

 	$ docker network ls
 	$ docker network inspect --format='{{range .Containers}}{{.Name}}{{end}}' bridge --> to inspect which container using which network-ID.(bridge/my-network/host)
 	$ docker network create my-network 	--> this will create a bridge network

 newly created network doesn't have any containers attached to it. two ways of attaching a container to a network.

 	$ docker network connect my-network my-nginx 			--> to attach a container to a newly created network  to a running container.
-(or)
-$ docker run --network=my-network  -p 8081:80 -d --rm nginx --> creating a new container and attaching to newly created network.
+	$ docker run --network=my-network  -p 8081:80 -d --rm nginx 	--> creating a new container and attaching to custom network.
 	$ docker network disconnect my-network my-nginx			--> to Detach Containers from a Network in Docker. we can detach all networks.
 	$ docker network rm my-network 					--> to remove a network

 ----------------------------------
 ```